SabbirMamun12/selenium-web-automatio-testing/README.md

 ## How to Run

 1. Ensure you have the necessary tools and dependencies installed.
-2. Clone the repository: `git clone https://github.com/your-username/automationexercise-web-automation.git`
+2. Clone the repository: `git clone https://github.com/SabbirMamun12/selenium-web-automation-testing.git`
-3. Navigate to the project directory: `cd automationexercise-web-automation`
-4. Open the project in an IDE (Intellij, Eclipse etc.)
+3. Open the project in an IDE (Intellij, Eclipse etc.)
-5. Add dependency if needed.
+4. Add dependency if needed.
-6. Run the tests
+5. Run the tests

 Feel free to customize and extend this automation framework according to your specific requirements.